AdriGarry/framebot/README.md

-# Odi
+# Core

-Based on NodeJS, running on a Raspberry Pi, this is **Odi**'s program to autorun and interact !
+Based on NodeJS, running on a Raspberry Pi, this is **Core** program, to autorun and interact !

 Available modes: ready, sleep, test